vlgalib/tips/README.md

 ## Support

-For support, email support@tipmaster.com or join our Discord community.
+For support, please create an issue in the GitHub repository or contact the project maintainers.

 ## Acknowledgments